An introduction to search engines

 Navigation and search are critical components of UX design, yet they can compete for viewers' attention.

-to begin a task by clicking a link than by using a search bar.
-Don't be alarmed – this doesn't mean your site search plans are doomed or wasted on visitors who'd rather navigate by click (and bear in mind 30% of people still go straight to search!).
+In one of the studies half of the respondents looking for products online said they prefer to use on-page navigation rather than a search bar.
+Don't be alarmed – this doesn't mean your site search plans are doomed or wasted on visitors who'd rather navigate by click (and bear in mind the other 50% of people still go straight to search!).
 It simply demonstrates that the navigation bar can be the more obvious starting point.

 Moreover, regardless of how well your site hierarchy and navigation is designed, there will always be visitors who don't know how to use it – or don't want to.
 Therefore, it's wise to cater to those who prefer to find their way around via an on-site search function.
 Why?
 These visitors are more likely to convert compared to regular browsers, and they want/expect a shorter journey to find what they need.